jaantollander/masters-thesis/content/40_results.md

 ![
 Counts of entry identifiers on each OST from system user IDs.
-We see many missing job IDs on system user IDs, likely because the job ID is not set for its environment.
+We see many missing job IDs on system user IDs, likely because it does not have the job ID set in its environment.
 \label{fig:entry-ids-oss-system}
 ](figures/entry_ids_oss_system.svg)

 The Figures \ref{fig:entry-ids-mds-user}, \ref{fig:entry-ids-mds-system}, \ref{fig:entry-ids-oss-user}, and \ref{fig:entry-ids-oss-system} show the counts of various observed entry identifiers in a sample of 113 consecutive 2-minute intervals separated by Lustre server, user ID category (system versus non-system) and entry identifier formatting.

 The number of entry identifiers with missing job IDs is substantial compared to the number of correct identifiers.
-We also observe that Jobstats systemically generates malformed identifiers on the OSSs In some conditions, it can create many of them.
+We also observe that Jobstats systemically generates malformed identifiers on the OSSs.
+In some conditions, it can create many of them.
 Apart from the previously mentioned issues, we see a lot of entries with system user IDs.
 These entries add much valuable information and thus increase data bloat.